yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- First lets review the grading team situation during the past two weeks of Christmas and new year holiday
 		- We arranged some additional backup resources on holiday to maintain the total output above 500k.
 It even increased a lot from 500 - five-fifty last week, Because we have completed the latest batch of training
 		- For the analyst team, there are 4 new hires starting training and 4 existing analysts has stated smart screen training
-- Besides, we met a blocking issue during last two weeks- alias creation
+- Besides, we met a blocking issue during last two weeks- alias creation got stuck
 - take a look at our